cutthroat78/Oneida-Canada-to-English-Dictionary/index.md

-# Oneida (Canada) Words & Phrases

-This website if full of words & phrases for the Oneida (Canada) language
+This website has words & phrases for the Oneida (Canada) language

 All words & phrases on this website comes from this [website](https://oneidalanguage.ca/learn-our-language/oneidalanguage-words-phrases/)